atmosphericiq/hvx/README.md

 ## 🔧 Installation

 Ensure that Docker is installed on your system to leverage the capabilities of the containerized environment efficiently.

+The HVX project depends on the [GIS Toolkit](https://github.com/atmosphericiq/gis-toolkit), which enhances the geospatial data processing capabilities essential for advanced simulations and accurate spatial analysis.

 ## 🤝 Contributing